joedski/musings/Vue General/Journal 2021-08-25 - Requests Module and RequestBinding, Arbitrary Arity Requests, and Chaining.md

 Because `RequestProcessBinding` passes in the methods to use, it can setup such tracking on each of those requests by just intercepting the calls to each requests module method wrapper (usually just `dispatchThenGetDataOrThrow`).

 The "needers" tracker itself can be an entirely separate module, no need to complect that directly with the Requests module.

+### Should Commands Be Automatically Culled On Component Removal?

+As noted, Processes generally don't need their request state to be persisted, but what about Commands more generally?
+Just because they're a single request doesn't mean they need to have their request state cached.
+In fact, as with processes above, usually the first thing that happens in a component is their prior state is cleared.

+> This could also be done when the request itself is completed, and the request state is just retained in local state rather than in global state.

+So perhaps we should just pre-complect that behavior onto whatever we end up calling this particular bundle, like `CommandRequestBinding` or something.

+On the other hand, `AutoQueryRequestBinding` would probably want to keep the caching.

+I suppose then that that is a general difference: Queries usually want to cache, because they may be used by multiple components, but Commands usually don't want to cache because there's just not much reason to.

+`AutoQueryRequestBinding` would then add on the automatic behavior on top of `QueryRequestBinding`, which would differ in that it assumes by default requests should all be cached while `CommandRequestBinding` defaults to requests being cleared.

+I guess that would make `MultiRequestBinding` into `MultiQueryRequestBinding`, along with the added `Auto` variant.